Home

 by Patrik Hamberg

-(Translation from Swedish) Rich jazz with a plowing and ragged electric guitar as an unexpected bonus.
+(Translation from Swedish by Peter Holmnstedt:) Rich jazz with a plowing and ragged electric guitar as an unexpected bonus.
 Dirty saxophones and a groovy juicy drive.
 I love it.
 Should have gotten a real review, of course!

 San Francisco Chronicle : August 28, 2005